Vegan Chocolate Whipped Cream

 I use coconut “cream” and it is divine.
 I’ve seen coconut whipped cream plenty of times, but usually just as plain white cream, which is delicious, but I’m a chocoholic.
 I added my own twist after thinking back to the yummy Starbucks chocolate whipped cream they put on some of their frappuccinos.
 (Particularly their cookie crumble frappe)

 Did you know that the whipped cream on top of the cookie crumble frappe contains 12g of fat alone…not even including the drink?!!
 That’s just for the small amount you get as well.While there is fat in coconut milk, it is a healthy fat.

 I swear, other than the very slight hint of coconut, it tastes the same!
 I used dark cocoa (or you can use 2 tablespoons raw cacao) and added mini chocolate chips and OH MY, I was in heaven!

 Double Chocolate Coconut Mousse/Cream

-- *1 can full fat coconut milk-only using the cream at the top of the can I prefer Thai Kitchen brand
+- 1 can full fat coconut milk, chilled overnight I prefer Thai Kitchen brand

-- *1 tablespoon dark cocoa dark cocoa gives a deeper flavor (or just use 2 tablespoons raw cacao)
+- 1 tablespoon dark cocoa or 2 tablespoons regular

 - optional-1 tablespoon dairy-free chocolate chips